-Sydney Water is using the GFMAM to embed its customers at the centre of its asset management efforts, in line with its strategic plan.
+Sydney Water is using GFMAM embedding its customers as centre of its asset management efforts, aligning with its strategic plan.
 MidCoast Water on the other hand is using GFMAM to document and improve its asset management maturity.

 Both these organisations are delivering ISO 55000 complying systems, though they do not see the need to seek certification.
 Additionally, both organisations are utilising the Water Services Association of Australia “Asset Management Customer Value” (AMCV) maturity model.

 Pure technologies presented a case study based on a Queensland Urban Utilities project where extensive asset condition on a pipe asset, pasts its end of life date, resulted in major refurbishment as opposed to replacement.
 This represented significant saving and highlighting that the end of life needs to be assessed and just not assumed.

 All organisations both big and small can benefit from having an Asset Management Framework in place and ensuring all the decisions to replace are based on scientific and engineering evidence.